Syl-vy/biosensor-ml/README.md

 # Biosensor Machine Learning Model

-This project predicts the absorption peak frequency of a metasurface-based SPR biosensor using polynomial regression.
+This project predicts the absorption peak frequency of a metasurface-based SPR biosensor using multiple regression models and a CNN model.

 ## Folder Structure

 - `data/`: Contains the mock sensor data.
 - `output/`: Stores the model evaluation and prediction plot.
-- `sensor_ml_model.py`: Main script to run the ML model.
+- `model/`: Stores the code for all models.

 ## How to Run